Sunday 20 September 2020 (Trinity 15)

 One Can …

 Emma Byrne’s OneCan Collection point is out daily (rain or shine) on their drive.
-She takes the donations down weekly.
-They are currently low on Cooking Sauces, Tins of pulses and beans (kidney etc), Tinned vegetables, Bags of sugar, Deodorant (male/female), Razors (male/female) .
-And ‘well done’ to Emma (and those who have given cans) as she has now delivered no less than 976 cans to One Can
+She takes the donations down weekly, so far have sent over 1,200 cans.
+One Can are currently low on … Eggs, bars of soap, jams and spreads, tinned ham, tinned veg, cooking sauces, biscuits and toilet roll.
+And ‘well done’ to Emma (and those who have given cans), an amazing total

 A note from our Treasurers about Giving